zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/data-load/data-load.md

 ## Introduction

-**MySQL Database System** is a fully-managed cloud-native database service based on the MySQL Enterprise Edition.

-In this lab, we will walk you through the steps to upload the data into **MySQL** using mysql shell.
+In this lab, we will walk you through the steps to upload the data into **MySQL** using mysql shell utility

 Estimated Time: 10 minutes